3 Step-by-Step Hardwood Floor Repairs

 Care and Maintenance

 Once the repairs have been made, your restored floor should be cleaned and resealed as outlined by the floor’s manufacturer.
-For older floors, an occasional screening and application of new wax finish is recommended.
+For older floors, an occasional screening and application of a new wax finish are recommended.